barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

 Now for the fun part... getting the questions together and in a format that the caller can interact with... my tools of choice for this?
 [Twilio Serverless Functions](https://www.twilio.com/docs/runtime/functions),  [TwiML](https://www.twilio.com/docs/voice/twiml) and an awesome API I found [Open Trivia DB](https://opentdb.com/).

-After this, I got to work creating a serverless function that would fetch questions from the API and generate the the TwiML to read it to the person on the phone and gather the answer.
+We can get to work creating a serverless function that would fetch questions from the API and generate the the TwiML to read it to the person on the phone and gather the answer.
 Here's the code I used:
 ```
 // This is your new function.
 To start, set the name and path on the left.
 const fetch = require("node-fetch");